facebook pixel

 Blog Articles

-Celebrating LGBTQIA+ Pride Month
+HR's Guide to Celebrating Pride Month

-Pride Month is just around the corner!
 June is a time to celebrate and appreciate the LGBTQIA+ community, both within and outside our organizations.
 This should be a year-long effort, but this month gives us dedicated time to learn about the history of Pride and an excuse to go the extra mile in showing our support for our peers and community.

 Your organization must avoid falling into the trap of rainbow washing.
 This is when an organization utilizes rainbow imagery and puts up a front supporting the queer community to profit from them.

-This is a time to rally behind our LGBTQIA+ friends and family, celebrate together, and rejoice in our individuality.
+Pride Month is a time to rally behind our LGBTQIA+ friends and family, celebrate together, and rejoice in our individuality.
 Since circumstances are a little different this time, here are some things your organization can do to make the most of Pride from home!

 The Challenges Facing LGBTQ+ Professionals